JonathanVaughan/project/README.md

 * Improvements for future

 ### Introduction
-The aim for this project was to create a fully functioning CRUD apllication with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training.
+The aim for this project was to create a fully functioning CRUD apllication with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training more specifically:
+* Project Management
+* Python Fundamentals
+* Python Testing
+* Git
+* Basic Linux
+* Python Web Development
+* Continuous Integration
+* Cloud Fundamentals
+* Databases

 For my project I chose to make a Pizza Delivery application that would allow the user to enter there details and order a pizza.
 There is 2 SQL tables one of them contains the Stock, the purpose of this table is to match the entered pizzaid and display the name of that pizza.
 The other table is the Orders table, the purpose of this table is to take in the customers details and what pizza number they would like to then display there order on the home page.